 A host of pharmaceutical marketing and healthcare IT support groups filed "friend of the court" briefs on behalf of the plaintiffs, including data-miners Wolters Kluwer Health, which in 2005 purchased part of the assets of pharma data-miner NDC Health, the National Association of Chain Drugs Stores, SureScripts, a for-profit developer of e-prescribing infrastructure founded by the NACDS and the National Community Pharmacists Association; and the National Alliance for Health Information Technology and the eHealth Initiative, both not-for-profit IT booster associations.

 The case went to trial in February.

-In a news release, IMS Senior Vice President and General Counsel Robert Steinfeld said, "We know some states are still considering legislation modeled on the New Hampshire law.
-This important decision clarifies that the Constitution protects the dissemination of provider-identifiable information, which is also vital to ensure patient safety and improve healthcare quality." -- by Joseph Conn
+According to a news statement, IMS Senior Vice President and General Counsel Robert Steinfeld, said, "We know some states are still considering legislation modeled on the New Hampshire law.
+This important decision clarifies that the Constitution protects the dissemination of provider-identifiable information, which is also vital to ensure patient safety and improve healthcare quality."